 How we can help

-If you are an employer in the London area we will be more than happy to provide you with assistance or any additional information required on recruitment procedures so please do contact us at Tish Press & Company.
+If you are an employer in the Shenfield area we will be more than happy to provide you with assistance or any additional information required on recruitment procedures so please do contact us at Tish Press & Company.